Exact and sampling methods for mining higher-order motifs in large hypergraphs: Abstract

 \section{Abstract}

-{Network motifs are patterns of interactions occurring among a small set of nodes in a graph.
-They highlight fundamental aspects of the interplay between the topology and the dynamics of complex networks and have a wide range of real-world applications.
-Motif analysis has been extended to a variety of network models that allow for a richer description of the interactions of a system, including weighted, temporal, multilayer, and, more recently, higher-order networks.
-Generalizing network motifs to capture patterns of group interactions is not only interesting from the fundamental perspective of understanding complex systems, but also proposes unprecedented computational challenges.
-In this work, we focus on the problem of counting occurrences of sub-hypergraph patterns in very large higher-order networks.
-We show that, by directly exploiting higher-order structures, we speed up the counting process compared to applying traditional data mining techniques for network motifs.
-Moreover, by including hyperedge sampling techniques, computational complexity is further reduced at the cost of small errors in the estimation of motif frequency.
-We evaluate our algorithms on several real-world datasets describing face-to-face interactions, co-authorship and human communication.
-We show that our approximated algorithm not only allows to speed up the performance, but also to extract larger higher-order motifs beyond the computational limits of an exact approach.}
+{ Network motifs are recurrent, small-scale patterns of interactions observed frequently in a system.
+They shed light on the interplay between the topology and the dynamics of complex networks across various domains.
+In this work, we focus on the problem of counting occurrences of small sub-hypergraph patterns in very large hypergraphs, where higher-order interactions connect arbitrary numbers of system units.
+We show how directly exploiting higher-order structures speeds up the counting process compared to traditional data mining techniques for exact motif discovery.
+Moreover, with hyperedge sampling, performance is further improved at the cost of small errors in the estimation of motif frequency.
+We evaluate our method on several real-world datasets describing face-to-face interactions, co-authorship and human communication.
+We show that our approximated algorithm allows us to extract higher-order motifs faster and on a larger scale, beyond the computational limits of an exact approach.}

 \keywords{Network motifs, Hypergraph algorithms, Higher-order networks, Complex networks}